 - Suggested citation if the candidate is selected.
 This should be a concise statement (maximum of 25 words) describing the key technical or professional accomplishment for which the candidate merits this award.
 Note that the final wording for awardees will be at the discretion of the Award Committee.

 - Nomination statement (200-500 words in length) addressing why the candidate should receive this award.
 This may describe the candidate’s work in general, but should draw particular attention to the contributions that merit the award.

 - Copy of the candidate’s resume or curriculum vitae, listing publications, patents, honors, service contributions, etc.

-- Supporting letters from at least one or two endorsers, one page maximum length (each).
+- At least 1, but no more than 2, supporting letters from endorsers, one page maximum length (each).
 Endorsers should be chosen to complement the perspective on the candidate’s suitability provided by the nominator.
 Each letter must include the name, address, and telephone number of the endorser, and should focus on the accomplishments which that endorser can attest to and place in context.
 The nominator should collect the letters and bundle them for submission.